beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

     - Simulate Rolling Die and Drawing from a 52 Deck of Cards
     - Expected Number of Trials to See All N Numbers in an N-sided Dice.
 - Random Forest Not Ideal For Extrapolating Data Points
-- Predicting stock prices with an LSTM model and more!
+- Predicting stock prices with an MA, EMA, and LSTM models

 ## Data Structures and Algorithms